V-Sekai/manuals/decisions/20231125-v-sekai-report.md

 ## Timeline for the Next Weeks

 Fire is set to merge ufbx, freeing the industry-standard FBX file format from the Autodesk ecosystem for V-Sekai.
-However, due to limited funding, we won't be able to implement the upcoming 3D format standard USDZ next month.
+However, due to limited funding, we won't be able to implement the upcoming 3D format standard USDZ in next months.

 | Week Starting       | Task                                                    |
 | ------------------- | ------------------------------------------------------- |